 Bates in brief

-Today Bates is still recognized for its inclusive social character; there are no fraternities or sororities, and a wide variety of student organizations are open to all.
-In the 21st century, the College values a diverse student body more than ever and understands that a broad range of experience and ideas is a key resource for achieving excellence in the life of the mind.
+Today Bates is still recognized for its inclusive social character; there are no fraternities or sororities, and the wide variety of student organizations is open to all.
+In the 21st century, the college values a diverse student body more than ever, striving to create an academic community that reflects the rich diversity of the world into which our students will graduate.

-Located in Lewiston, Maine, Bates offers the B.A. or B.S. to an enrollment of approximately 1,700 students, currently coming from 46 states, districts and territories and from 65 other countries.
+Located in Lewiston, Maine, Bates offers the B.A. or B.S. to an enrollment of approximately 2,000 students, including about 250 who study off campus.
+Bates students typically come from most American states, districts and territories and from nearly 70 other countries.
 With a student-faculty ratio of 10-to-1 and a commitment to supporting scholar-teachers of highest distinction, the educational community challenges and supports students as they reach toward their full intellectual potential.

-Bates is a member of the New England Small College Athletic Conference, and the majority of students take part in varsity, club and/or intramural athletics.
-The Bates-Morse Mountain Conservation Area, situated on the coast of Maine, offers a 600-acre environmental reservation that hosts research projects on ecology, geology, and community history.
+Bates is a member of the New England Small College Athletic Conference (NESCAC), and the majority of students take part in varsity, club and/or intramural athletics.
+The Bates-Morse Mountain Conservation Area, situated on the coast of Maine, offers a 600-acre environmental reservation that hosts research projects on ecology, geology and community history.
 The Bates College Museum of Art receives more than 22,000 visitors a year, and each summer Bates hosts the Bates Dance Festival as well as other programs and institutes.

 2 Andrews Road